MECHANISM OF ACTION

 KESIMPTA causes CD20+ B cells to be vulnerable to both immediate and delayed B-cell lysis by mechanisms such as complement-dependent cytotoxicity and antibody-dependent cellular cytotoxicity1

-Preclinical evidence suggests KESIMPTA may spare B cells in the spleen that help maintain immune function.4,5
+SC delivery of KESIMPTA is thought to spare B cells in the spleen to help maintain immune function, based on preclinical evidence5

 The precise mechanism by which KESIMPTA exerts its therapeutic effects is unknown.